SystemsApproach/security/infra.rst

 commercial routing platforms.
 Notably, the routers running BGP do not perform cryptographic operations in real time when processing route advertisements; all the cryptographic operations happen in advance on servers that are external to the routers themselves.
-The external systems push filtering rules to the routers based on information derived from the RPKI repository.
+The external validator systems answer queries about the validity of BGP advertisements based on information they have downloaded from the RPKI repository.

 With the RPKI in place it is now possible to perform Route Origin Validation (ROV).
 That is, if a given AS claims to be the originator of a